lkashur/ICARUSFieldDistortion/README.md

 <ins>Output</ins>:
 1. TH3 with aggregated offset in each bin
-2. text file with list of offsets for each bin
+2. Text file with list of offsets for each bin

 ##### Setup
 ```bash